frontendDieferson/Pokedex/readme.md

 # React Native Pokédex App

-## Demo

-![Pokedex App Demo]

 ## About the project

 Created with [Expo](https://expo.dev/) and [TypeScript](https://www.typescriptlang.org).
 Renders pokémons list and a detail page.
 It uses a locally saved user and allows you to select pokémons as favorites.
-Made as part of [the React Native Course Series on Platzi](https://platzi.com/cursos/react-native-formularios-almacenamiento/).

 ## Available Scripts